September Artist – Lana Del Rey (Part 1)

 The Lana Del Rey Albums I’m Listening To This Month

-According to Wikipedia Lana Del Rey has 6 studio albums with 7th album slated to be released on September 5.
-I didn’t realize this before I picked Lana Del Rey, but seeing as this isn’t more than 8 albums I should be able to listen to all of them.
+According to Wikipedia Lana Del Rey has 6 studio albums with the 7th album slated to be released on September 5.
+I didn’t realize this before I picked Lana Del Rey but seeing as this isn’t more than 7 albums I should be able to listen to all of them.
 I’ll be listening to her albums in chronological order.

 There is an exception.
-I’m using Spotify to listen to this music for this project, Lana Del Rey’s first self-titled studio album released in 2010 is not available on Spotify.
-It was released on iTunes apparently, but the only Apple product I have (a 2010 Macbook) no longer works.
-Instead, I will be starting with her 2012 album Born to Diefor this project.
-And assuming her new release Chemtrails Over the Country Club is released as it’s scheduled on September 5 I’ll listen to that as well.
+Lana Del Rey’s first self-titled studio album released in 2010 is not available on Deezer.
+It was released on iTunes apparently, but the only Apple product I have (a 2010 MacBook) no longer works.
+Instead, I will be starting with her 2012 album Born to Die for this project.
+If her album Chemtrails Over the Country Club is released as it’s scheduled on September 5 I’ll listen to that as well.

 The Lana Del Rey albums I’m listening to are